Richard Correia of NICE explains three steps to increase your employee engagement.

 Intelligent solutions that leverage user-definable business rules to automatically control, manage and regulate staffing variances as they instantaneously occur allow supervisors to focus on leadership, coaching, and the overall development of their staff.

 Employee engagement tools make it possible to respond quickly to changing conditions that impact customers, employees, and the bottom line.

 It can optimise your contact centre’s manual intraday management processes, thus ensuring up-to-date intraday coverage to provide optimal customer service levels, while also contributing to employee engagement and motivation, and timely performance awareness and improvements.

-All of which impact customer satisfaction levels and reduce overall operating costs.This blog post has been re-published by kind permission of NICE – View the Original Article
+All of which impact customer satisfaction levels and reduce overall operating costs.For more information about NICE - visit the NICE Website

 Call Centre Helper is not responsible for the content of these guest blog posts.
 The opinions expressed in this article are those of the author, and do not necessarily reflect those of Call Centre Helper.